WenlingDing/takeaway/README.md

 Feature – Cart app
 --

 As a customer user, I want to be able to add a food item to cart so that I can order the food.
 As a customer user, I want to select the quantity of food I want to order so that I do not need to click multiple times if I want to buy more than 1 quantity of the food item
 As a customer user, I want to view the number of items in my cart from the dashboard so that I can keep track on my orders As a customer user, I want to view all my orders and the total amount it cost so that I can review before payment Feature – checkout app
 --
-As a customer user, I want to be able to input payment details at checkout so that I can make payment Features
+As a customer user, I want to be able to input payment details at checkout so that I can make payment<br>

+Features
 ==
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-Existing Features
+Existing Features<br>
 Feature – Accounts app
 Feature is a user management tool that allow users to register and setup an account by filling out a form A user upon registered, will be able to login to add orders and checkout